cmayer/MitoGeneExtractor/README.md

 ```
 to display a full list of command line options of MitoGeneExtractor.

-In order to run MitoGeneExtractor you need your input sequences in fasta/fastq format as well as an amino acid reference sequence of your mitochondrial gene of interest.
-Example references are included in the reference-sequence-examples folder of this project.
+In order to run MitoGeneExtractor you need your input read data in fasta/fast format as well as reference fasta file with one or more amino acid reference sequence of your mitochondrial gene(s) of interest.
+Example references are included in the **Amino-Acid-references-for-taxonomic-groups** folder of this project [here](https://github.com/cmayer/MitoGeneExtractor/tree/last-reviews-before-publication/Amino-Acid-references-for-taxonomic-groups).
 For the COI gene, one can specify as a reference the amino acid sequence of the barcode region, or if intended, the full COI sequence.
 If the full COI sequence shall be extracted, we suggest to create a reference specific for your taxonomic group, since the COI gene can differ considerably in the first and last few amino acids for specific groups with respect to references designed for larger groups.
 For the barcode region of COI this is normally not a problem.

 ## Example analysis:
-An example analysis for the MitoGeneExtractor program can be found in the **example-analysis-for-MitoGeneExtractor** folder.
-The Readme.md file in this folder provided the necessary information to run the example analysis.
+An example analysis for the MitoGeneExtractor program can be found in the **example-analysis-for-MitoGeneExtractor** folder [here](https://github.com/cmayer/MitoGeneExtractor/tree/last-reviews-before-publication/example-analysis-for-MitoGeneExtractor).
+The Readme.md file in this folder provided the necessary information to run the example analysis and provides further details.

 ***Quickstart:***
 Assume the input file (sequencing reads in fasta format, transcriptome assembly, genome assembly) are stored in the file: query-input.fas.
 Furthermore assume that the amino acid reference sequence is stored in the COI-reference.fas file.
-Then the following command could be used to attempt to reconstruct the COI sequence from the query-input.fas file sequences:
+Then the following command could be used to attempt to reconstruct the COI sequence from the read data in the query-input.fas file:
 ```{r, eval=TRUE}
 MitoGeneExtractor  -d query-input.fas -p COI-reference.fas -V vulgar.txt -o out-alignment.fas -n 0 -c out-consensus.fas -t 0.5 -r 1 -C 2
 ```